SebastianUA/terraform/jfrog/examples/jfrog_repository/README.md

-# Work with AWS JFROG_REPOSITORY via terraform
+# Work with JFROG_REPOSITORY via terraform

 A terraform module for making JFROG_REPOSITORY.